-Operational readiness, refers to the state of a fielded new system in the NAS.
+Operational readiness refers to the state of a fielded new system in the NAS.
 This state is achieved after the system is tested by the FAA at a field test site where it is demonstrated that local site personnel have the ability to fully operate and maintain the new system.

-FAST Version 07/2010 CR 10-54 p.
-62 Operational suitability.
+Operational suitability.
 The capability of a product to be satisfactorily integrated and employed for field use, considering such factors as compatibility, reliability, human performance factors, maintenance and logistics support, safety, and training.
 The term also refers to the actual degree to which the product satisfies these parameters.